nmusatti/docker-ce/README.md

 An Ansible role to install the official Docker Community Edition engine.
-Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu LTS.

-Currently tests fail on my Rocky Linux 8 developemnt machine for all distros except Rocky Linux 8, CentOS Stream 8 and Ubuntu 22.04 LTS.
-GitHub tests are therefore disabled for all distros except Rocky Linux 8 until I manage to solve this problem.
+Currently tests succeed on my Rocky Linux 8 developemnt machine for all distros provided I enable iptables in the running kernel.
+I'm currently trying to address this problem within GitHub Actions.

 Requirements
 ------------